kasvtv/react-complete-quickstart/readme.md

 # Webpack/React starter kit

-I don't really like `create-react-app` too much, it is very large and contains a lot of things you don't need, if you ever decide to eject from it later you end up with quite the monstrosity.
+I don't really like `create-react-app` too much, it creates a very large project with lots of things you don't need.
+That may not be too obvious at first, but if you ever decide to eject from it later you'll end up with quite the monstrosity.
 I prefer minimalistic setups instead.
 I personally always start off with this configuration every time I start a React project.
 It offers my idea of the best balance between minimalism and complete configuration.

 Installed tooling:
 * Webpack 4